Topic

 Overview

 Saga ships with a built-in atomFeed(title:author:baseURL:summary:image:dateKeyPath:) renderer, but you can create renderers for any feed format.
-This guide walks through building a JSON Feed renderer to show the pattern.
+This guide walks you through building a JSON Feed renderer to show the pattern.

 Defining the feed structure